Cheap Accommodations in Bangkok

 this area means that you can find bargains if you're lucky.
 Because so much goes on along Sukhumvit, it is the ideal place to be if you can afford it.

 The other main area, by Victory Monument on the other side of the city, is also well connected to the BTS Skytrain route and less touristed than some of Sukhumvit.
 Since it is the diplomatic quarter where many embassies and

 ambassadors are housed, it's also a quiet and safe area.
 I've lived in both areas and know them fairly well.

 When my girlfriend and I first moved to Bangkok in early 2005 we had a budget of 20,000 baht per month for a 1-bed furnished apartment, including all bills.
-That's just over $600 a month.
+That's just about $600 a month.
 Bills include water and electric,

 obviously, and electricity can be a killer if you use air-conditioning a lot.
 Budget for 2,000 baht to 3,000 baht per month for your A/C bill.
 Check what the apartment charges per unit of electricity and the flat monthly rate for water and if

 there are any extras.

 House hunting in Bangkok can be quite frustrating if you're in the 20,000 baht and below bracket.
 The Internet is sometimes of limited use to do research because many properties simply don't bother with websites or the better Internet listing sites.

 There are several useful websites however: Craigslist Bangkok is a spin-off of the original Craigslist and is still

 building up to speed.
 A couple of new apartments come up weekly.
 BahtSold.com is a regularly updated property listings site that features regular cheap apartments, although their site is difficult to navigate.
 Other websites to check out include www.mrroomfinder.com and www.thaiapartment.com.
 The Bangkok Post newspaper is also an excellent source for finding cheap apartments.